 Are you getting an Ink may have run out error message when printing with a Canon printer?
 If so, that’s not surprising, as Canon printers report lower ink levels than other alternatives.
 The printers stop printing when the error message appears.
 They report low ink with the following error message:

 The following ink cartridge may have run out:

 The function for detecting the remaining ink level will be disabled since the ink level cannot be correctly detected.

 If you want to continue printing without this function, press the printers Stop/Reset button for at least 5/five seconds.

 Canon recommends to use new genuine Canon cartridges in order to obtain optimum qualities.

-Please be advised that Canon shall not be liable for any malfunction or trouble caused by continuation of printing under the ink out condition.”
+Please be advised that Canon shall not be liable for any malfunction or trouble caused by continuation of printing under the ink out condition.

-They don’t have any way of detecting fresh ink, so instead the cartridge just monitors how many pages you’ve printed and the average page coverage.
-Consequently, Canon printers’ ink level estimates are usually at least a little short of the actual mark.
+They don’t have any way of detecting fresh ink, so instead, the cartridge monitors how many pages you’ve printed and the average page coverage.
+Consequently, Canon printers’ ink level estimates are usually short of the actual mark.

-Press the Stop/Reset/Resume Button
+1. Press the Stop/Reset/Resume button

 The specific button you need to press varies from model to model, but all the buttons have exactly the same symbol.
-The symbol is an upside down triangle within a circle like the one shown below.
+The symbol is an upside-down triangle within a circle like the one below.